Absolute metaphor: Significance

 Within rhetorical theory, an absolute metaphor is strictly a contradictio in adiecto (a contradiction in terms).
 For Blumenberg, metaphors are "absolute" when "they prove resistant to the terminological claim, cannot be resolved into concepts."
-According to the traditional understanding of metaphors, this resolution must in principle possible, as metaphors merely serve to embellish a speech (decorum) or, especially in science, to provide illustrative clarification.
+According to the traditional understanding of metaphors, this resolution must be in principle possible, as metaphors merely serve to embellish a speech (decorum) or, especially in science, to provide illustrative clarification.

 In contrast, Blumenberg argues that an absolute metaphor can come to influence, if not dominate, the entire theory formation of the subject it illustrates.
 He demonstrated, for example, that the metaphor of "light" has been of paradigmatic importance for theories of "truth" since antiquity.
 This includes the metaphysical opposition of Being (light) and Non-Being (darkness), as well as the methodologically reflective (and thus recognized as a metaphor) illustration of subjective truth (lumen naturale).